 Press ESC to close

-Museum Renovations Across Europe: What to Expect
+Museum Renovations Across Europe: What’s New?

 With pandemic-era restrictions behind us, a slate of renovation projects across Europe’s museums is picking up steam.
 For visitors headed to the continent with an eye toward art-focused travel, the next few years hold a number of openings and closures to keep in mind.